IFB-ElixirFr/sandboxbioscenarios/linux_basics_session01/steps/step05.md

 The Bash shell should display `Data` and `Data_file_list.txt`, where `Data` is a directory named `Data` and `Data_file_list.txt` is a file named `Data_file_list.txt`.

 By convention, files have a name followed by an **extension** separated by a dot.
 The file extension indicates the file type, that is something similar to its category.
-Here, `txt` indicates a text file.
+Here, `.txt` indicates a text file.
-You will come across different file formats and therefore different extensions that are relevant to humans.
+You will come across different file formats each with a particular extension.

 Now, type the following command in your terminal (and press <kbd>Enter</kbd>):